-IU ke to continue on your pain to college.
+h t to college.

 Follow up with transcripts and test scores.
 Completing an online or paper college application doesn't mean you're finished submitting everything the college requires.
 It's important to find out what additional information is required from the school(s) that received your application(s).
 Many schools will want copies of your ACT or SAT scores, as well as an official copy of your high school transcript.

+Date completed:

-Date completed: Give the schools time to contact you.
+Give the schools time to contact you.
 Most colleges will acknowledge the receipt of an admission application.
 Check with your school counselor to find out when you can expect to hear back from the schools you applied to regarding the status of your application.
+Also, once you've made a decision on where you want to go, let any other schools where you were accepted know that you are declining their offers of admission.

+Date completed:

-Also, once you've decided where you want to go, let any other schools where you were accepted know that you are declining their offers of admission.
-Date completed: Build your financial aid plan.
-With the Financial Aid Wizard, you can find out how much financial aid you may receive and what you may have to pay out of pocket at the colleges to which you applied.
+Build your financial aid plan.
+With the Financial Aid Wizard, you can find out how much financial aid you may receive and what you may have to pay out of pocket at the colleges to which you've applied.
 Find the FA Wizard at OKcollegestart.org.
-If you need help, check with you counselor or talk to a financial aid officer at your school of interest.
-Date completed: Research scholarships and financial aid.
+If you need help, check with your counselor or talk to a financial aid officer at your school of interest.

+Date completed:

+Research scholarships and financial aid.
 Now that you've applied to college, you need to seriously consider how you will pay for your college education.
 Make sure you research scholarships and stay on top of scholarship application deadlines.
 Also attend a financial aid night with your parents, if your school offers one, to learn more about federal and state financial aid programs.

-Date completed: Prepare for the FAFSA.
-The Free Application for Federal Student Aid (FAFSA) is the
+Date completed: